norton120/pirate_baby/content/posts/complete_cd_with_aws_codepipeline_ecs_and_cloudflare.md

 - Log in to Cloudflare for your respective domain.
 	- Under _SSL_ -> _Origin Certificate_ click _Create Certificate_.
 	- Leave the defaults. **Note:** the free certs will only work for bare domains (_example.com_) and **single level subdomains** (_www.example.com_).
+	- Click _Create_.
-- In a different tab, navigate to [AWS Certificate Manager](https://us-east-2.console.aws.amazon.com/acm/home?region=us-east-2#/certificates/list) and click on  _Impor
+- In a different tab, navigate to [AWS Certificate Manager](https://us-east-2.console.aws.amazon.com/acm/home?region=us-east-2#/certificates/list) and click on  _Import_.
+- Back in Cloudflare, time to copy the cert you just created, and paste the values into the respective boxes in ACR.
 	- :monocle_face: click the copy buttons.
 Don't try to scroll copy, you can grab/miss needed whitespace and break the cert.
+	- Leave Certificate chain blank.
+Clich
 11. #### Create a ServiceRole for ECS
 ECS needs to be able to access the secret(s) created earlier, along with normal ECS things.
 So we create a new  role named `bash-dog-ecs-service-role` in IAM.
 This role needs:
 	- [`AWSCodeDeployRoleForECS`](https://us-east-1.console.aws.amazon.com/iam/home?region=us-east-2#/policies/details/arn%3Aaws%3Aiam%3A%3Aaws%3Apolicy%2FAWSCodeDeployRoleForECS)